 Our rate is $1,100 to book the sanctuary space for a total of 3 hours (set-up, ceremony and photos), plus an additional 1 hour for rehearsal prior to the ceremony (usually the day before).
 You may supply your own officiant.
 However, we can provide musicians and a reception space for additional fees.

 Confirmation is the renewal of one’s baptismal promises before the Bishop, who represents the Apostolic Presence in the Church and is the chief pastor of the diocese.
 The Episcopal Church maintains the hope and expectation that every person baptized at a young age will make a public affirmation of baptismal promises by being confirmed by the bishop.

 Confirmations in the Diocese of Washington take place at the National Cathedral several times a year.
-Parishes gather for these festive celebrations underlining the fact that the Church is far larger than one’s individual congregation.
+Parishes gather there for these festive celebrations, underlining the fact that the Church is far larger than one’s individual congregation.

 Reception into The Episcopal Church is appropriate for those from other denominations/faith groups who have, through either adult baptism, confirmation, or in some equivalent rite, made a prior mature public affirmation of baptismal promises.
 Confirmation and Reception are essentially the same rite, differing only slightly in the form that the bishop uses to bless the candidate.

 Reaffirmation of one’s baptismal promises is appropriate for those who wish to renew their baptismal vows in response to a reawakening of faith or some significant transition or event in their lives.

 Generally in the spring, we offer a concise retreat to prepare for confirmation, reception, or reaffirmation.
 For further information, contact the church office (firstname.lastname@example.org, or 202-232-0900)